Travel Guide: Safety in Juarez and El Paso [2023]

 Flying into Juarez

 Regardless of your point of origin, I highly recommend checking out flight prices into both airports.
-While flying into Juarez will require you to cross the border afterwards, this route can yield cheaper flights – especially if you’re coming from somewhere outside of the United States.
+While flying into Juarez will require you to cross the border afterward, this route can yield cheaper flights – especially if you’re coming from somewhere outside of the United States.

 This is largely because the airport is served by the Mexican budget airlines as well as airlines that are better connected with Latin America.
 If you’re worried about flying on a budget airline or are interested in learning how to avoid their dumb, hidden fees, make sure to read my post on budget airlines.